Vargasavour Recipes

 Instructions

-• Sprinkle salt and add vinegar over the grated cucumber, mix well to combine, and let it sit for about 10 minutes to draw out excess moisture.
+• Peel the cucumber and grate it using a grater or food processor.
+Sprinkle 1 teaspoon salt and 2 tablespoons white vinegar over the grated cucumber and mix well to combine.
+Let the cucumber sit for 10 minutes to draw out excess moisture.

 • Serve chilled as a dip, sauce, or spread.